Xeom/edil/doc/commands.md

  - Remap a key

 Remaps a key to a new binding for a specific mode.
-The [unmap](#unmap-command) removes one of these mappings.
-This command takes three arguments, the first is the the letter name of the mode being affected, e.g. `buf`, `bar`, or `mov`.
+The [unmap](#unmap-command) command removes one of these mappings.

-The second is the key being rebound, as a hexadecimal keycode.
+The `remap` command takes three arguments, the first is the three letter name of the mode being affected, e.g. `buf`, `bar`, or `mov`.

+The second argument is the key being rebound, as a hexadecimal keycode.
 These keycodes can be found by pressing `Ctrl+K` in edil and entering keycode mode.
 When in this mode, every keypress types the relevant key name and code as a hexadecimal number.
 Internally these values are stored in the `inp_key` enum, defined in the [inp header](/inc/inp.h).